yutianwuldeo/GR6901/week2_intro_to_unix.md

 ## Connecting to a Linux Server

 We typically use `ssh` to connect to a linux server.
-However, because this notebook server is a linux “virtual machine", we can't `ssh` in!
+However, because this notebook server, LEAP Pangeo, is a linux “virtual machine", we can't `ssh` in!
 But we can use the terminal via the JupyterLab launcher and `ssh` / `scp` / `ftp` to remote systems (if you have access to them).
 For example, we can `ssh` to a HPC called Derecho:

 ~~~
 $ ssh yutian@derecho.hpc.ucar.edu